-Gene Yao provides clients with a multifaceted national and international practice in the areas of biotech, chemical and pharmaceutical intellectual property law.
+Gene Yao provides clients with a multifaceted national and international practice in the areas of biotech, chemical and pharmaceutical intellectual property law and pharmaceutical regulatory law.
 Gene notably served as in-house patent counsel for a major pharmaceutical company, which gives him a unique perspective when dealing with the issues his clients face on a daily basis.

 Gene’s practice includes virtually all aspects of IP law, including domestic and international patent preparation and prosecution, patent enforcement and litigation, counseling, opinion rendering, due diligence, post-grant patent practice, IP licensing, agreement work, and patent portfolio management.